Robert McNeill Alexander: Early life and education

 Alexander was born in Lisburn, Northern Ireland, one of the four sons of Robert Alexander and his wife Janet McNeill.
-His father was chief engineer of the city of Belfast.
-His mother was a novelist and playwright who wrote more than 20 children’s books and two opera libretti.
+His father was the chief engineer of the city of Belfast.
+His mother was a novelist and playwright who wrote more than 20 children's books and two opera libretti.
 He was educated at Tonbridge School and at Trinity Hall, Cambridge where he gained an MA and a PhD.
 His PhD research at Cambridge was supervised by Professor Sir James Gray, FRS.
-Subsequently he was awarded a DSc by the University of Wales.
+Subsequently, he was awarded a DSc by the University of Wales.

 Academic career

 Alexander was a Lecturer at the University College of North Wales (now Bangor University) from 1958 to 1969 and then Professor of Zoology at the University of Leeds from 1969 until his retirement in 1999, when the title of emeritus professor was conferred upon him.

 Until 1970, he was mainly concerned with fish, investigating the mechanics of swim bladders, tails and fish jaw mechanisms.
-Subsequently, he concentrated on the mechanics of terrestrial locomotion, notably walking and running in mammals, particularly on gait selection and its relationship to anatomy and to the structural design of skeletons and muscles.
+Subsequently, he concentrated on the mechanics of terrestrial locomotion, notably walking and running in mammals, particularly on gait selection and its relationship to anatomy and the structural design of skeletons and muscles.

 Alexander was particularly interested in the mechanics of dinosaur locomotion.
 He developed a formula to calculate the speed of motion of dinosaurs, the so-called 'dinosaur speed calculator,' mathematically derived from the Froude number: